The Position

 • Be able to manage multiple and competing priorities and take initiative in a dynamic, fast-paced environment.

-• Possess a commitment to diversity, equity, inclusion, and access.
+• Possess a commitment to diversity, inclusion, belonging, and access.

 • Ability to analyze complex problems, interpret operational needs, and develop integrated, creative solutions.

-• Develop effective partnerships and collaborations with others to design learning experiences and support structures.
+• Develop effective partnerships and collaborations with others to design living and learning experiences, environments, and support structures.

 • Possess deep knowledge of laws and regulations related to higher education, and experience with policy development and compliance.